 - How to distinguish a top-notch contemporary artistic project from a provocative and talentless PR?

 - How to explain, why those pieces are being demonstrated in the museums and sold for millions, although it seems even your child could have done the same?

 The easiest way is to give up and just calm yourself down with the thought “Contemporary art is just an epic fake.”
 But in reality, we should always blame two for a misunderstanding.

-‘Training an eye’ isn’t the simplest thing, especially when you find yourself in the situation when ‘Cool’ / ‘Not-Cool’ verdicts are not enough.
+The talent to look at art is no lesser than the talent for producing it.
+It requires not only some analysis but a serious experience that allow understanding of the context and the background of any piece.‘Training an eye’ isn’t the simplest thing, especially when you find yourself in the situation when ‘Cool’ / ‘Not-Cool’ verdicts are not enough.
 The trick of the contemporary art is in motivating the public to get into the dialogue with the author, interpret and react.
 When dealing with classic art the joy of contemplating the work is enough for us to feel ourselves arbiter elegantiarum without putting much effort into it, such an attitude isn’t efficient with contemporary art.
 It is meant to be a ‘bedcrumb’ that wakes us and makes us move.